4 Mots sur un piano: Background, lyrics and music video

 Fiori explained in an interview: "One day in Corsica, when I went to Bastia, Jean-Jacques Goldman asked me if I would possibly agree to sing with him.
 Then, in the Restonica, we met a young girl absolutely unknown named Christine, and the idea of a trio became imperative."
 He also noted that the song is sad.

 The song was produced by Patrick Fiori.
 It also available on Fiori's best of, 4 Mots, and on many French compilations, such as NRJ Back 2 School 2, NRJ Music Awards 2008 and Hit Connection - Best Of 2007.

 Composed by Jean-Jacques Goldman, the song is a ballad that deals with the theme of a romantic relationship between two men and one woman.
 This relationship, initially accepted by all three people, is challenged by the two men who ask the woman to choose between them.
 She prefers to not choose because she loves both and finally leaves them.

-The music video takes place in a room in which, at first, the three people move in (these people are not the singers, but actors).
+The music video, directed by Wissam Smayra, takes place in a room in which, at first, the three people move in (these people are not the singers, but actors).
 They get along well, sharing all the happy moments.
 However, throughout the video, an uneasiness settles upon them as a result of this relationship that becomes exclusive and finally, they argue violently.
 In the end, the room is completely empty.

 Charts performances

-In France, the single went straight to number 5 on July 28, 2007 and jumped to number one two weeks later, with about 17,000 copies sold that week.
+In France, the single went straight to number 5 on July 28, 2007, and jumped to number one two weeks later, with about 17,000 copies sold that week.
 It stayed there for two consecutive weeks.
 After that, it dropped slowly and managed to total 17 weeks in the top ten, 24 weeks in the top 50 and 32 weeks in the top 100.
 Certified Silver disc three months after its release by the SNEP for about 175,000 sales, it was the fifth best-selling single of 2007 in France (163,179 were sold in 2007).
 It was the second number-one single for Patrick Fiori (after "Belle" in 1998), and also for Jean-Jacques Goldman (after "Je te donne" in 1986).

 In Belgium (Wallonia), the single was charted for 19 weeks in the top 40, from September 8, 2007.
 After a debut at the bottom of the chart, it reached its peak position of number seven in its eighth week.
 The single was ranked 60th on the 2007 Belgian year-end chart.

 In Switzerland, the single started at number 67 on the Swiss Singles Chart on August 26, and peaked at number 40 two weeks later.
 It fell off the chart after 15 weeks.